Not-Really-Yogurt Recipes Roll-Up

 fluids.
 Evaporative models are just asking for trouble.
 Turn

-them off a few hours pre-prep, or run them in a different room.
+them off a few hours pre-prep, or run them in a different

 - Temper, temper